twitter-archive/distributedlog/docs/basics/introduction.rst

 to get it right with a single approach.
 For example, distributed databases might store the reader positions along with SSTables, so they would resume applying transactions from the positions stored in SSTables.
-Tracking reader positions could easily be done in application level using various stores (e.g. ZooKeeper, FileSystem, or Key/Value Stores).
+Tracking reader positions could easily be done in application level using various stores (e.g. ZooKeeper, file system, or key/value stores).

-The log records could be cached in a service tier called *Read Proxy*, to serve large number of readers.
-Details on **Fan-in and Fan-out** can be found further into this doc.
+The log records could be cached in a service tier called *Read Proxy*, to serve a large number of readers.

 Fan-in and Fan-out
 ------------------